grosser/parallel_tests/Readme.md

     -p, --pattern [PATTERN]          run tests matching this pattern --group-by [TYPE]            group tests by:
           found - order of finding files
-          steps - number of cucumber steps
+          steps - number of cucumber/spinach steps
+          scenarios - individual cucumber scenarios
-          filesize - size of files on disk default - runtime or filesize
+          filesize - by size of the file default - runtime or filesize
-    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber / spinach
+    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --only-group INT[, INT]
+    -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber / spinach